Effective Date: December 30, 2022

 In addition, iCIMS may carry out monitoring for other purposes such as:

 iCIMS’ monitoring activities will be done in a manner that is proportionate to the underlying purpose and only as required or permitted by applicable law.

-iCIMS or its appointed service providers may collect, use, process, store and disclose employees’ personal data outside of their home jurisdiction, including in the U.S., and in some cases, other countries, for the purposes described in this Employee Privacy Notice.
+iCIMS or its appointed service providers or contractors may collect, use, process, store and disclose employees’ personal data outside of their home jurisdiction, including in the U.S., and in some cases, other countries, for the purposes described in this Employee Privacy Notice.
 These countries may have data protection and privacy laws that are different than the laws of the respective employee’s home country. iCIMS only transfers personal data to another country in accordance with applicable data protection and privacy laws, provided there are legally adequate protections in place for the personal data.

 Although iCIMS does not rely on the Privacy Shield Frameworks to protect personal data when it is transferred from the EEA or UK to the U.S., iCIMS, Inc. and certain of its subsidiaries continue to participate in and certify their compliance with the EU-U.S. Privacy Shield Framework and subject all personal data received from the EEA and UK to the Privacy Shield Principles.
 To learn more about the Privacy Shield Frameworks and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield List.